goshiphq/goship-cms/content/articles/international-shipping.md

 With GoShip, the process of arranging your shipments is easy and convenient.
 We have long-standing relationships with thousands of reliable, experienced carriers across the country.
 Our self-service website makes finding the carrier that's right for you as simple as possible.
 We offer free quote comparisons, online booking, and tracking tools, and customizable solutions to meet your exact needs.

 Logistics are more vital than ever for any retailer's success.
-With our experience, expertise and extensive network of carriers, we can provide the capabilities you require to keep your promises to your customers.
+With our experience, expertise, and extensive network of carriers, we can provide the capabilities you require to keep your promises to your customers.
 Get a free quote today!